-Grantee Authori zed Signatony:

-Gidillee Aulion zea signalory.
+Grantee Authorized Signator ry:

 Name: Title:

 Signature: Date:

-Delegated Author orized Signatories:
+Delegated Authorized Signa tories:

 1. Name: Title:

 Signature: Date:

-Document(s) greement Authorized to sign: $\square$ All Grant Related Documents or $\square$ Grant

-☐ Grant Amendments ☐ Budget Amendments ☐ Reports
+to sign: □ All Grant Related Documents or □ endments □ Budget Amendments □ Reports

 ☐ Invoices ☐ Other

 2. Name: Title:

 Signature: Date:

-Document(s) Agreement Authorized to sign: $\square$ All Grant Related Documents or $\square$ Grant

-$\ \square$ Grant Amendments $\ \square$ Budget Amendments $\ \square$ Reports
+to sign: All Grant Related Documents or nt Amendments Budget Amendments Reports

-☐ Invoices ☐ Other

-Attachment 3, Final Report Agricultural Conservation Acquisition Final Report
+Attachment 3: Final Report Agricultural Conservation Acquisition Final Report

+Agricultural Conservation Acquisition Final Report

 Grantee Name

 Project Title Grant Number

 Final closing date of the project

-Please include copies of news articles and any other media coverage, as well as any promotional and educational materials produced as a result of this grant agreement that have not already been submitted.
-A request for final payment should be submitted in conjunction with, but not as a portion of, the final report.
+Please include copies of news articles and ar as any promotional and educational materic agreement that have not already been submissional be submitted in conjunction with, but als produced as a result of this grant mitted.
+A request for final payment